Idea submission is OPEN!

 How can I get involved?

 Become a Budget Delegate!
-Budget Delegates are community members who help to develop ideas into proposals on the ballot.
+Budget Delegates are community members who develop ideas into proposals on the ballot.
 Budget Delegates must be available to attend two proposal development workshops in April.
 Budget Delegates will be eligible to receive a modest stipend.
-Fill out the Idea Submission Form or email us at pbclecoalition@gmail.com.
+Find out more and sign up below:

 Examples of eligible projects